 Step 1.
-Determine Overall Motor Configuration, pg 15 Step 2.
-Install Jumpers on the DMC-30000, pg 15 Step 3.
-Install the Communications Software, pg 16 Step 4.
-Connect Power to the Controller, pg 16 Step 5.
-Establish Communications with Galil Software, pg 17 Step 6.
-Connecting Encoder Feedback, pg 17 Optional for steppers Step 7.
-Setting Safety Features before Wiring Motors, pg 19 Servo motors only Step 8.
-Wiring Motors to Galil's Internal Amps, pg 21 Internal amplifiers only Step 8a.
-Commutation of 3-phased Brushless Motors, pg 23 3-phased brushless servo motors only Step 8b.
-Commutation of 2-phased Brushless Motors, pg 25 2-phased brushless servo motors only Step 9.
-Connecting External Amplifiers and Motors, pg 26 External amplifiers only Step 10.
-Tune the Servo System, pg 28 Servo motors only
+Determine Overall System Configuration, pg 16

+Step 2.
+Install Jumpers on the DMC-40x0, pg 17

+Step 3.
+Install the Communications Software, pg 17

+Step 4.
+Power the Controller, pg 17

+Step 5.
+Establish Communications with Galil Software, pg 18

+Step 6.
+Connecting Encoder Feedback, pg 19 Optional for steppers

+Step 7.
+Setting Safety Features before Wiring Motors, pg 20 Servo motors only

+Step 8.
+Wiring Motors to Galil's Internal Amps, pg 22 Internal amplifiers only

+Step 8a.
+Commutation of 3-phased Brushless Motors, pg 24 Brushless motors only

+Step 9.
+Connecting External Amplifiers and Motors, pg 29 External amplifiers only

+Step 10.
+Tune the Servo System, pg 31 Servo motors only

-WARNING Electronics are dangerous!
+Electronics are dangerous!

+WARNING

 Only a certified electrical technician, electrical engineer, or electrical professional should wire the DMC product and related components.
 Galil shall not be liable or responsible for any incidental or consequential damages.

 All wiring procedures and suggestions mentioned in the following sections should be done with the controller in a powered-off state.
 Failing to do so can cause harm to the user or to the controller.

+NOTE

-NOTE The following instructions are given for Galil products only.
+The following instructions are given for Galil products only.
 If wiring an non-Galil device, follow the instructions provided with that product.
-Galil shall not be liable or responsible for any incidental or consequential damages that occur to a 3 rd party device. ------ ---
+Galil shall not be liable or responsible for any incidental or consequential damages that occur to a 3rd party device.

 Step 1.
-Determine Overall Motor Configuration
+Determine Overall System Configuration

 Before setting up the motion control system, the user must determine the desired motor configuration.
-The DMC-30000 can control servo and stepper motors.
-Galil has several internal amplifier options that can drive motors directly but can also control external amplifiers using either a ±10V motor command line or PWM/Step and direction lines.
+The DMC-40x0 can control any combination of brushless motors, brushed motors, and stepper motors.
+Galil has several internal amplifier options that can drive motors directly but can also control external amplifiers using either a $\pm 10V$ motor command line or PWM/Step and direction lines.
 There are also several feedback options that the DMC can accept.